How to Dry Herbs

 What Are Herbs and Why Are They Used?

-Herbs are vegetable plants whose leaves, flowers or stems are used in flavoring, smell or as a traditional remedy.
-They are usually planted inside gardens, in containers or even on windowsills due to the fact that they do not take much space and are not that demanding.
-Herbs are appreciated due to aromatic oils that provide herbs with unique taste and smell.
+Herbs are plants that are of vegetable origin and their leaves, flowers or stems are utilized in the flavoring, smell or as a conventional form of treatment.
+Mostly they are planted in gardens, in containers or even on awindowsill because they do not occupy much space and are not that demanding.
+Herbs are valued because they contain aromatic oils giving herbs a unique taste and smell.

 Humans utilize herbs as a food spice, in teas, and as home preparations since they are natural in improving food without using artificial food additives.
 Fresh herbs are also very colorful in taste and dried herbs are convenient and also last longer.
 The knowledge of what herbs are will make one understand the reason why it is important to preserve herbs appropriately.